near/docs/docs/2.build/4.web3-apps/quickstart.md

 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import {CodeTabs, Language, Github} from "@site/src/components/codetabs"
+import {CodeTabs, Language, Github} from '@site/src/components/codetabs';
+import MovingForward from '@site/src/components/MovingForward';

 In this guide we will show you how to quickly spin up a frontend where users can **login** using their wallets and interact with a **contract**.